Lautaro (volcano)

 Lautaro is an active subglacial stratovolcano located in Chilean Patagonia, in the northern part of the Southern Patagonian Ice Field.
 Its summit rises roughly 2400 m above the average surface of the ice cap plateau.
+Its height above sea level is 3623 m.

 Geography and geomorphology

 Lautaro is located within the Southern Patagonian Ice Field, and is the highest summit in its area.
 Bad weather and remote location make the volcano difficult to access.
 The existence of a volcano at Lautaro was recognized in 1879, but it was identified as Lautaro only in 1961.
 The volcano was named in 1952; it was originally named "volcán de Los Gigantes" and sometimes confused with the neighbouring non-volcano Cerro FitzRoy.

 The volcano is a composite volcano and a stratovolcano covered with glaciers.
 Its elevation is variously given as 3542 m, 11089 ft or 3067 m.
 It rises about 2400 m above the surrounding ice, and bears traces of glacial erosion.
 The edifice covers an area of about 150 km2 and about 90% of it is covered with ice.
 It has a parasitic vent on the western side and two volcanic craters just north of the summit, one of which is 1 km wide.
 The Lautaro Glacier descends the western slope, while the icefield at the eastern foot is drained by the O'Higgins Glacier.

 It is part of the Austral Volcanic Zone (AVZ), a belt of volcanoes in southwesternmost South America that includes (from north to south) Lautaro, Viedma, Aguilera, Reclus, Burney and Cook.
 All these volcanoes do not exceed 3 km height and most have produced tephras during the Holocene.
 North of Lautaro comes first a volcanic gap, (Note: A volcano named Mimosa lies about 10 km north of Lautaro and was fumarolically active in 1973.
 Cerro Arenales is also located north of Lautaro but it's not clear that it actually is a volcano.) then Mount Hudson from the Southern Volcanic Zone.